HANDS FOR GOD MINISTRY

 Dr. Coleman founded the Beaumont Healthy Living Foundation.
 The mission of Healthy Southeast Texas is to promote public health by providing education, information, and community health events that promote and encourage better physical and emotional health.

-Alan and Julie are members of Woodcrest United Methodist Church in Lumberton.
+Alan and Julie are members of Woodcrest Methodist Church in Lumberton.
 They have both attended Emmaus Walks.

 The Coleman family is very involved with the Young Life ministry.
 Young Life is a worldwide, non-denominational youth ministry.